tam17aki/music-esprit-python/README.md

 After installation, you can run the provided example scripts to see the analyzers in action.
 These scripts are located in the `examples/` directory and serve as a starting point for your own experiments.

-### Basic Demonstration

-The main demonstration script, `run_comparison.py`, provides a comprehensive overview of all major algorithm families.
+### 1. Quick Start: The Main Comparison Demo

+To get a quick overview of the main algorithm families, run the primary demonstration script:

 ```bash
 python examples/run_comparison.py
 ```
+This script compares a representative analyzer from each major family (MUSIC, ESPRIT, HOYW, etc.).

 #### Example Output
 Running the command above will produce an output similar to this: